-- Wholesale inventories increased 0.5% in February after increasing an upwardly revised 0.8% (from 0.6%) in January.
-The Briefing.com consensus expected wholesale inventories to increase 0.5%.
+- Wholesale inventories increased 0.1% in December following an unrevised 0.8% increase in November.
+The Briefing.com Consensus expected wholesale inventories to increase 0.2%.

 - Wholesale inventories are just one component of total business inventories.
 Manufacturing and retail inventories make up the rest of total business inventories.
 The market ignores this release and doesn't pay much attention to the full business inventory release that comes a few days later.
 Improved inventory management in recent years has reduced the economic swings associated with inventories and has helped produce a long-term downtrend in the inventory-to-sales ratio.